 While you’re strolling down Front Street, be sure to check out the historic City Opera House and the art deco movie theatre in the heart of downtown.

 Enjoy the Best of Summer at Delamar Traverse City

-As the newest addition to the Delamar collection of hotels, Delamar Traverse City is a full-service upscale resort with exquisite views of Grand Traverse Bay, a waterfront, fine dining Restaurant, as well as boat charters & cruise excursions.
+As the newest addition to the Delamar family, Delamar Traverse City offers exquisite views of Grand Traverse Bay, a waterfront Restaurant, and boat charters and cruise excursions.
 Book your summer stay with us today.
 It will be a memorable getaway for the entire family.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.